home-assistant/developers.home-assistant/docs/core/entity/climate.md

 class MyClimateEntity(ClimateEntity):
     # Implement one of these methods.
     # The `turn_off` method should set `hvac_mode` to `HVACMode.OFF` by
-    # optimistically setting it from the service handler or with the next state update
+    # optimistically setting it from the service action handler or with the
+    # next state update

     def turn_off(self):
         """Turn the entity off."""